-In order to examine the contribution of turn-taking and information structure to gaze behavior, we collected data from subjects carrying on conversations, and analyzed the distribution of gaze behavior with respect to the two variables of interest, and their interaction.
-In particular, we transcribed speech, gaze behavior, and head movements which occurred during the first three and a half minutes of three dyadic conversations recorded on videotape.
+Our empirical analysis is based on transcripts of speech, gaze behavior, and head movements which occurred during the first three and a half minutes of three dyadic conversations recorded on videotape.
 Participants in each conversation were strangers to one another.
-All participants in the three different twoperson conversations were given the same instructions: they were told to sustain a conversation on whatever topics they liked for at least 20 minutes.
+All participants in the three different two-person conversations were given the same instructions: they were told to sustain a conversation on whatever topics and to whatever extent they liked for at least 20 minutes.
 All of them were native speakers of North American English.
 They were informed that the purpose of the data collection was to study several aspects of face-to-face interaction.
 All of them consented to be videotaped.

 The conversations were videotaped using two cameras and a microphone placed so that the upper-body space of all participants was completely visible and their voices could be comfortably heard.
 The interaction was videotaped without altering the focus, zooming in or out, or increasing or decreasing the level of sound.
 The cameras and the microphone were set up in full view of the participants.
 The video camera, the microphone, and the video tape were running before participants started their conversations and were not stopped until the conversations ended.
-The positioning of the video cameras allowed a view of details in the process of interaction, particularly head movements and gaze behavior.
+The positioning of the video cameras allowed a view of subtle details in the process of interaction, particularly in terms of head movements and gaze behavior.

-The data presented below are based on 100 turns taken from the three conversations examined.
+The analysis was carried out on 100 turns.
 For each turn there were four steps in the transcription process, in order to ensure independence and consistency in transcribing verbal and nonverbal behaviors of the speaker and the hearer during and between gaze behaviors.
 In the first pass, we transcribed the verbal behavior of the speaker, mainly words and pauses.
-In the second pass, we transcribed the nonverbal behavior of the speaker, basically gaze In the third pass, we transcribed the verbal and behavior. paraverbal behaviors of the listener, mainly "hmm" and "uh-huh," in alignment with the transcription of the speaker's utterances.
+In the second pass, we transcribed the nonverbal behavior of the speaker, basically gaze behavior.
+In the third pass, we transcribed the verbal and paraverbal behaviors of the listener, mainly "hmm" and "uh-huh," in alignment with the transcription of the speaker's utterances.
 In the fourth pass, we transcribed the nonverbal behaviors of the listener, mainly head nods, also in alignment with the transcription of the speaker's utterances.